 “Amma!
 Please!
 I have known you for so many years.
 Please negotiate something.
 How about one and a half potatoes?”
 I tried to make an easier demand so that she may comply.

 “Negotiate?
 Where did you learn this word from, my child?
-From dad, did you?
-You are using this new word to bug me, aren’t you?
-I know that your father sits in his office and talks like this.
+From dad and mom, did you?
+You are using this new method to bug me, aren’t you?
+I know that your parents sit in their offices and talk like this.
 You must have caught it from there.
 OK!
 OK!
 Sit down and don’t worry.
 I will iron the clothes and then cook french fries from only one and a half potatoes.
 Not more than that!
 Then, don’t come in the kitchen and ask me for extra goodies.
 Seriously!
 Your mom is going to be so angry when she notices that the potatoes have gone missing,” Amma screamed the last sentence in anger.

 “Amma NZ!
 Thank you!
 I love you so very much,” my mood brightened as I hugged her.